centre-for-humanities-computing/robusta_webapp/data/texts/introduction.md

 spatial statistical methods and achieve a higher understanding of the uncertainties of the resulting models.

 In essence, Robusta aims to help colleagues who desire to better understand their models by quantifying their uncertainties.
+For an in-depth description of the framework, see the tab **"Methods"**.